Transitioning to a nomadic lifestyle can be both exhilarating and daunting.

 5. Basic Maintenance

-Acquire basic maintenance skills for your mode of transportation, such as an RV or camper van, to handle minor repairs and upkeep.
+Acquire basic maintenance skills for your mode of transportation, to handle minor repairs and upkeep.
 This will not only save you money but also reduce the risk of being stranded due to mechanical issues.

 6. Language Skills